mesosphere/dcos-commons/frameworks/elastic/docs/security.md

 # DC/OS Elastic Security

-The DC/OS Elastic service supports Elastic's Xpack transport encryption mechanisms.
+The DC/OS Elastic service supports Elastic's X-Pack transport encryption mechanisms.
 The service provides automation and orchestration to simplify the usage of these important features.
 At this time, X-Pack's authentication and authorization features are not supported.

 A good overview of X-Pack can be found [here](https://www.elastic.co/guide/en/x-pack/current/xpack-introduction.html).